simon-whitehead/assembly-fun/README.md

 ## The road so far

-There is a root level folder for each architecture the below samples have been written for.
-The currently available Arch/OS combination is listed in parenthesis next to the sample name.
+There is a root level folder for each environment the below samples have been written for.
+The currently available environments for a given sample are listed in parenthesis next to the sample name.

 ### 1. Hello World (64-bit: Linux, Windows)